ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/start/licensing/activate-license.markdown

 {NOTE: }
 __RAVEN_LICENSE__

   * Set the full license key in the RAVEN_LICENSE environment variable.
+    (Enter the JSON object, not as a string).

   * If RAVEN_LICENSE is set, it overrides the RAVEN_LICENSE_PATH environment variable.
 {NOTE/}